samfitgen/trgen/docs/Traditional_Base-Traditional_Base_-_High_Volume-High_Volume_III.md

 **Description**:

-> Nearly 3 hours of Aerobic Endurance spent almost entirely between 60-70% FTP
+> Flattop is 3 hours of Aerobic Endurance spent almost entirely between 60-70%
-> including an early round of Power Sprints.
+> FTP including an early round of Power Sprints.
 Form drills include Endurance
 > Spinning intervals and some Isolated Leg Training drills.
 >
 > Power Sprints: These are the culmination of Form Sprints and Strength Sprints